-The National Initiative for Cybersecurity Education (NICE) Workforce Framework for Cybersecurity (NICE Framework) establishes a standard approach and common language for describing cybersecurity work and learner capabilities.
+The NICE Workforce Framework for Cybersecurity (NICE Framework) establishes a standard approach and common language for describing cybersecurity work and learner capabilities.
 It was published as NIST Special Publication (SP) 800-181 in 2017, and the first revision was released in 2020.
 As a common lexicon, the NICE Framework seeks to improve communication among stakeholders throughout the cybersecurity ecosystem about how to identify, recruit, develop, and retain talent.

 The NICE Framework is organized around the core building blocks of Task, Knowledge, and Skill (TKS) statements.
 This building-blocks approach recognizes that all organizations execute both common tasks and context-unique tasks that require knowledge and skills to complete.
 Consistent use of the NICE Framework’s building blocks enables communication at a peer level, sector level, state level, national level, or international level, which can drive innovative solutions to common challenges, lower barriers to entry for new organizations and individuals, and facilitate workforce mobility.